Yusuf Pathan: Domestic cricket

 He held the record of fastest 50 (in 18 balls) up to October 2015 in the Ranji Trophy.
 His record was broken by Bandeep Singh (in 15 balls).

 Cricket Academy of Pathans

 The Cricket Academy of Pathans was jointly launched by Yusuf and Irfan Pathan.
 The academy has tied up with former India coach Greg Chappell and Cameron Tradell as chief mentors.
 They also appointed Huzaifa Pathan as a coach for the academy.
 Chappell coached the coaches of the academy.

 Political career

 Pathan contested in the 2024 Indian general election from the Baharampur Lok Sabha constituency on a Trinamool Congress ticket and won, defeating incumbent Adhir Ranjan Chowdhury of Indian National Congress by a margin of 85,022 votes.

+2026 rebellion

+In June 2026, almost immediately after the massive Trinamool Congress defeat, around 20 MPs of TMC including Yusuf Pathan, Saayoni Ghosh, Shatrughan Sinha, Bapi Halder, Mala Roy, Mitali Bag, Deepak Adhikari, Arup Chakraborty, Sharmila Sarkar, Satabdi Roy, Rachna Banerjee, Prasun Banerjee and others, allegedly declared rebellion from their Party, and presented their written wish to join Bharatiya Janata Party.
+This group was led by Kakoli Ghosh Dastidar.

+Later, on 14 June 20 MPs, including Pathan, signed a formal letter declaring their split from Trinamool Congress as to merge with the Nationalist Citizen Party of India (NCPI).
+They formally submitted the letter to Lok Sabha Speaker Om Birla.

+The total strength of TMC in Lok Sabha had been 28, so that a number of 20 MPS made it eligible for splitting from the Party, as per the Indian Defection laws, so as to escape the anti-defection disqualification.